Tower offers seamless support for GPG. Read on to find out what exactly you can do with GPG in Tower and find a list of Frequetly Asked Questions.

 I selected "No GPG Key" in the repository settings, but the selection always resets to a key.

-A global GPG key may be configured in the Git preferences.
+A global GPG key may be configured in the Git settings.
 This key is effective for the repository and would be used, which is why you are seeing it here.
-Try also setting the global user GPG key to "No GPG Key" in the Git preferences.
+Try also setting the global user GPG key to "No GPG Key" in the Git settings.

 I want to create a GPG key but the "Create GPG Key" menu item is disabled.